rhysstever/Eona/Nations/Kandallo.md

 Kandallans value imagination and free-spiritedness.
 Due to Kandallo's location, the nation faces occasional extreme weather from the North Sea.
 This requires many settlements, even [[Ithilmore]], to rebuild.
 While most cultures could not sustain such rebuilding, the Kandallans have learned over the generations to use the Willowdust Woods as a natural protection.

+## History
+### The Settlement

+### Reaching Out Up North
+In YEAR, shortly after the [[Explosion in Opira]], the Assistant to the Elder of Knowledge: [[Sontar Raloran]], led an expedition to reopen communication with the underdark folk that lived to the north of [[Ithilmore]].
+Deep in the mountains lived numerous colonies.

+Rather than extending their control and conquering these colonies, the Kandallan people decided to lend a hand to work together.
+They offered resources and services accessible from the surface.
+In return, the underdark folk shared their own resources with Kandallo.
+Unbeknownst to anyone on the surface, the mountains contained large veins of MINERAL_NAME.
+MINERAL_NAME is a innately magical mineral.
+In large quantities, can be FLIGHT

 ## Goals
 - Preserve the life and history of the Kandallian people
 - Support all life so it can thrive and prosper